sgrvinod/a-PyTorch-Tutorial-to-Transformers/README.md

 The sequential processing of text in an RNN introduces another problem.
 The output of the RNN at a given position is conditioned directly on the output at the previous position, which in turn is conditioned on *its* previous position, and so on.
 However, **logical dependencies in text can occur across longer distances**.
 It is often the case that you need access to information from a dozen positions ago.

 No doubt some of this information can persist across moderate distances, but a lot of it **could have decayed in the daisy-chain of computation that defines the RNN**.
-It's easy to see why – we're relying on the output at each position to not only encode the output at that position but also _other_ information that _may_ (or _may not_) be useful _ten_ steps down the line, with the outputs of _each_ intervening step also having to encode their own information *and* pass on this _possibly_ relevant information.
+It's easy to see why – we're relying on the output at each position to encode not only the output at *that* position but also _other_ information that _may_ (or _may not_) be useful _ten_ steps down the line, with the outputs of _each_ intervening step also having to encode their own information *and* pass on this _possibly_ relevant information.

 There have been various modifications to the original RNN cell over the years to allievate this problem, the most notable of which is probably the Long Short-Term Memory (LSTM) cell, which introduces an additional pathway known as the "cell state" for the sequential flow of information across cells, thereby reducing the burden on the cell outputs to encode all of this information.
-While this allows for modeling longer dependencies, the fundamental problem still exists – **an RNN can access other positions only through the intervening positions** and *not* directly.
+While this allows for modeling longer dependencies, the fundamental problem still exists – **an RNN can access other positions only through intervening positions** and *not* directly.

 **Transformers allow direct access to other positions.**